marpple/rune/docs/api/view.md

 }
 ```

-The above code can be written more succinctly using Rune's DOM manipulation helper class `$Element`.
+The above code can be written more concisely using Rune's DOM manipulation helper class `$Element`.

 ```typescript
 override redraw() {